Private Instagram Viewer Apps — Do They Work? (2026)

 Does PeekStories let you view private Instagram accounts?

-No, and that's by design.
-PeekStories only shows content that's publicly available on Instagram — stories, highlights, reels, and posts from public accounts.
-It doesn't claim to bypass privacy settings because that's not technically possible.
-It's an honest tool built for [anonymous public content viewing](/viewer).
+No. PeekStories only shows content that's publicly available on Instagram — stories, highlights, reels, and posts from public accounts.
+It doesn't claim to bypass Instagram's privacy settings because that's not technically possible through legitimate means.

 Is there any legitimate way to see someone's private Instagram posts?